 If you prefer to get outside and paddle, the Roanoke River Blueway provides a variety of adventures on the water.
 With multiple public access points, customize your trip through urban centers and backcountry spots.
 Canoe, kayak, fish, tube, or wade into the river as you take in the sights and sounds of the region.
 The Roanoke River Greenway provides a paved path along the river for walkers, runners, and bikers alike.

 Satisfy your sweet tooth with a treat from a few Salem favorites.
 Corbin’s Confections offers nut and gluten-free baked goods, like pies, bread, and cake pops.
 The Dilly Dally has something for every season, from ice cream and cupcakes to Virginia produced products and nightcrawlers for fishermen.

 Swing by the Salem Farmers Market on Saturdays for local produce and delicious sweets.
 Outside of the pandemic, the market is a local hub for concerts, craft fairs, and other public events, including the lighting of the city Christmas tree.

 Find a place downtown for lunch and dinner.
 For casual family dining, Mac and Bob’s serves everything from 100 craft beers to the largest calzones around.
-Savor a taste of modern cocktails and cuisine in an elegant atmosphere at Blue Apron Restaurant & Red Rooster Bar.
+Enjoy the “beachy vibes” meets “sports bar” atmosphere at Awful Arthurs, a local restaurant specializing in seafood.
 Stocked with 85 different tequilas, El Jefe Taqueria Garaje is an eclectic taqueria serving simple, fresh tacos and signature drinks.

 Take a photo with the LOVE sign as it travels around the community.
 You can currently find the sign at the Salem Public Library.
 The peace sign in the “O” represents Salem, which is derived from the Hebrew word Shalom meaning peace, wholeness, harmony, and tranquility.